Evolving finite elements for advection diffusion with an evolving interface: Introduction

-The key contributions of this work are: \begin{itemize} \item We provide a functional analytic setting to show well posedness of the continuous problem \eqref{eq:strong}. \item We provide a new isoparametric finite element method for moving interface problems.
-Our method for moving the mesh is to move the Lagrange nodes with a given, smooth velocity.
-The difficulty in achieving a higher order method arises from constructing a good initial mesh. \item We provide a robust error bound which demonstrates the error in an $L^2$ norm is bounded, up to a constant, by $h^{k+1}$, where $h$ represents the mesh size and $k$ is the degree of polynomials used both for the discretisation of the domain and the solution.
+The key contributions of this work are: \begin{itemize} \item We provide a functional analytic setting to show well posedness of the continuous problem, \cref{eq:strong}. \item We provide an ALE approach based on evolving isoparametric finite element spaces attached to evolving subdomains.
+The evolving mesh is based on moving the Lagrange nodes with a given known smooth velocity.
+Achieving a higher order method requires a good initial mesh. \item We provide a robust error bound which demonstrates the error in an $L^2$ norm is bounded, up to a constant, by $h^{k+1}$, where $h$ represents the mesh size and $k$ is the degree of polynomials used both for the discretisation of the domain and the solution.
 This is the same order error as if we interpolated a known smooth solution. \item Numerical results and the simulation code are provided both to demonstrate the results and to allow others to use the implementation. \end{itemize}

+This work builds on the framework of \cite{EllRan21} by applying it to propose and analyse an isoparametric finite element method for a two-sided interface problem and build the necessary theory to achieve an optimal order convergence result.

-The assumption is made that we are given a global, smooth velocity field $\mathbf{w}$.
-Furthermore, said velocity field is such that it preserves the regularity of the mesh over time.
-The velocity may be derived from physical considerations or otherwise an arbitrary velocity constructed in order to define a well behaved numerical scheme.
+\begin{remark} \begin{enumerate} \item The method requires that we are given a global, smooth velocity field $\mathbf{w}$.
+Furthermore, the analysis (\cref{thm:error}) requires that the velocity field is such that moving the nodes of the mesh with the $\mathbf{w}$ preserves the regularity of the mesh over time.
+The velocity may be derived from problem-dependent considerations or otherwise an arbitrary velocity may be constructed in order to define a well-behaved numerical scheme.
 We do not address how to achieve such a velocity in this work.
 There are methods in the literature to prevent mesh deformation, which involve re-parametrising the flow responsible for the movement of the interface into a more suitable flow, see, for example, \cite{MR2406538, EllFri16,MR3649420}.

+\item The method can also be applied to a situation where the evolution of the domain is the solution of a partial differential equation coupled to the solution of the equations we consider in this work.
+However, our current techniques do not allow us to analyse such a problem.
+Related results for surface only problems can be found in \cite{KovLiLub17,HuLi22}. \end{enumerate} \end{remark}